 Some residential proxy providers use... let's say "questionable" methods to get IPs.
 They might bundle their proxy service with free VPNs or browser extensions, essentially using unsuspecting users' connections.

-3. Mobile Proxies: The Nuclear Option
+3. Mobile Proxies: The Expensive Option

 Mobile proxies use IP addresses from mobile carriers (3G/4G/5G).
 These are the hardest to detect and block because thousands of real users might share the same IP on a mobile network.
 Websites really don't want to block mobile IPs because they'd risk blocking tons of legitimate users.

-📱 Mobile Proxies At a Glance
+Mobile Proxies at a Glance

 The rare cases where mobile proxies make sense: